Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Related Illinois CE Resources

-Alzheimer’s & Dementia for Illinois Registered Nurse: Complete Guide
+Alzheimer’s & Dementia for Illinois Licensed Practical Nurse: Complete Guide

-Illinois Registered Nurses must complete 1 hour of Alzheimer’s and dementia training during each license renewal cycle.
-This requirement applies to all RNs holding an Illinois license and must be completed through an approved continuing education provider.
+Illinois Licensed Practical Nurses must complete 1 hour of Alzheimer’s and dementia training during each license renewal cycle.
+This requirement applies to all LPNs holding an Illinois license and must be completed through an approved continuing education provider.

 Complete Your Required Alzheimer’s & Dementia Training Online